LefterisPrimikirios/intelligencia/README.md

 # OLS Ontology Search #

-This implementation is responsible to retrieve specific data provided by the Ontology Lookup Service repository https://www.ebi.ac.uk/ols/index
-and store them in PostgreSQL Database.
+This implementation is responsible to retrieve specific data provided by the Ontology Lookup Service repository https://www.ebi.ac.uk/ols/index through the API (https://www.ebi.ac.uk/ols/docs/api) and store them in PostgreSQL Database.
 EFO terms and EFO term synonyms will be retrieved from the endpoint:"https://www.ebi.ac.uk/ols/api/ontologies/efo/terms"
 EFO term ontology (parent links) will be retrieved from the parent link of each EFO term, meaning that for each EFO term an extra API call will be executed if the parent link is available.